FranciscoOnt/checkout-sdk-js/docs/interfaces/braintreevisacheckoutpaymentinitializeoptions.md

 A callback that gets called when Visa Checkout fails to initialize or selects a payment option.

+A callback that gets called when Visa Checkout fails to initialize or selects a payment option.

 **Parameters:**

 Name | Type | Description |